AngryDataGirl/Cheat-Sheets/GIT_cheat_sheet.md

 ```
 ls -la
 ```
+you should ensure that there is a subdirectory named `.git` here

 **git status**
 Git status displays the state of the working tree (and of the staging area.
 It lets you see which changes are currently being tracked by Git, so you can decide whether you want to ask Git to take another snapshot.